What AI‑Kit is (and why it feels different)

 - WP Admin → SmartCloud → AI‑Kit Settings

-These settings are the “local” truth for AI‑Kit and are saved in WordPress (wp_options).
+These settings are the “local” truth for AI‑Kit.
 Use them to control baseline behavior like defaults, availability checks, and general feature behavior.

 Diagnostics (environment + availability checks)